Skip to main content

 Does age matter regarding life insurance?

-On the other hand, many insurers will put a maximum age limit on life insurance.
+Given today's higher life expectancy, your age won't be the most important factor when you start applying for life insurance cover.
+But that doesn't mean it's not relevant.
+Some insurers may offer you a 'life assurance' policy, which means you will be covered for life and guaranteed a payout when you die.
+Others will put a maximum age limit on life insurance.
 This is an age agreed when you will no longer be covered and would be asked to renew your policy if you wanted further insurance.

 Life assurance or term life insurance for over 60s?

 You can also choose between level term and decreasing term.
 Level terms means whatever sum you have agreed will be paid out regardless of when you pass away.
-Decreasing term life insurance policies are designed to follow a repayment mortgage, so as more is paid off the amount need to clear the mortgage declines.
+Decreasing term life insurance policies are designed to follow a repayment mortgage, so as more’s paid off the amount need to clear the mortgage declines.
 A decreasing term policy pays out less the later in the term you pass away so the monthly premiums are lower than for level term policies.

 However, there are some factors you can control to get a cheaper deal on life insurance for over 60s.